 While in law school, Dachelet earned the Dean’s Award and the Pro Bono Service Certificate of Highest Honors.
 She participated in Trial Team, SBA, Students for Public Interest Law, and the Criminal Law Society.
 She also enjoyed a summer in Rome, Italy as a participant in the CUA International Human Rights Summer Law Program.
 Dachelet also worked extensively on felony cases in Maryland with the Montgomery County State’s Attorney’s Office - Family Violence Unit.

 After law school, Dachelet practiced at a small plaintiff’s firm in D.C.
 After practicing, she made the transition to legal education and worked for BARBRI, where she served first in Washington, D.C. and then in Birmingham as a Director of Legal Education.
 In this position, she answered substantive legal questions and counseled students studying for the bar exam.
-Prior to her current position, Dachelet served as Cumberland’s admission counselor.
+Prior to her current position, Dachelet served as Cumberland’s Admission Counselor followed by Interim Director of Admission.

 In her spare time, Dachelet enjoys participating in service activities through the Rotaract Club of Birmingham.